-PARD is the deviation of the DC output from its average value with all other parameters constant.
+- PARD-periodic and random deviation, a term used widely in the industry, is the deviation of the DC output from its average value with all other parameters constant.
 It is a measure of the undesirable AC and noise components that remain in the DC output after the regulation and filtering circuitry.
-It is measured in root mean square (RMS) or, more commonly, peak to peak over a bandwidth range of 20 Hz to 20 MHz.
-PARD-like variations occurring below 20 Hz are known as drift.
+It is measured in RMS or peak-to-peak, the latter being more common, over a bandwidth range of 20 Hz to 20 MHz.
+PARD-like variations occurring below 20 Hz are usually called drift.

-Load response can refer to a static or transient load and is a measure of a supply's ability to remain within specified output limits for a predetermined load.
-This usually includes a measurement of the transient recovery time of the supply to settle within a predefined settling band in response to a load.

-Noise is deviation of the DC supply from its nominal value.
-It can include random noise, like thermal noise, and spurious signals, such as switching coupling from adjacent circuits or PARD and load response.
+- Load response-this can refer to a static or transient load, and is a measure of a supply's ability to remain within specified output limits for a predetermined load.
+This usually includes a measurement of the transient recovery time of the supply to settle within a predefined settling band in response to a load. - Noise-deviations of the DC supply from its nominal value.
+This can include random noise, like thermal noise, and spurious signals such as switching coupling in from adjacent circuits or PARD and load response.